Hilalpur

-Hilalpur is a village near Hajipur in Vaishali district, Bihar, Zipcode- 844502.
+Hilalpur is a village near Hajipur in Vaishali district, Bihar, India.

-This village is very big in area, occupying 2200 bigha of area.
+This village is very large in area, occupying 2,200 bigha of area.
 People of almost all castes can be found in the village.
 People have divided this village in different tolas for their identity.
-Land of this village is very fertile, people grow wheat, rice and seasonal fruits, and bananas in huge quantity.
+Land of this village is very fertile; people grow wheat, rice and seasonal fruits, and bananas in huge quantity.